Busuu: Community

 The platform encourages collaborative learning by allowing members to practise their writing and speaking skills with help from native speakers of the language they are learning.
 All learners correct one another's work.
 They can converse via asynchronous voice recording or text chat.
 In this way, every Busuu user is both student of a foreign language and tutor of the languages they can already speak.

 Academic research

 In 2016, researchers from City University of New York and the University of South Carolina conducted a non-peer reviewed study into the efficacy of Busuu's courses.
 The results stated that learning a language for 22 hours with Busuu Premium was equivalent to sitting one college semester.
-The study was refreshed in 2025 and published on the private website of the original lead reseacher (by now an Assistant Professor at University of Maryland).
+The study was refreshed in 2025 and published on the private website of the original lead researcher (by now an assistant professor at University of Maryland).

 Later in 2016, Busuu worked with a senior lecturer at The Open University to find out about the behaviour of language learners on the platform.
 The results showed 82% of Busuu learners confirmed that Busuu helped to improve their language learning.